mek651/CMPT842/README.md

   * export PROJECT_DIR=../../../../examples/quickstart-sklearn-tabular
   * docker compose -f client/compose.yml up --build -d

+Use the following command to see all the generated containers
+  * docker compose -f client/compose.yml ps

+Use the following command to see all the logs in live
+  * docker compose -f client/compose.yml logs -f

 ### Step 5: Run Your Flower Project
 11- Specify the remote SuperLink IP addresses and the path to the root certificate in the [tool.flwr.federations.remote-deployment] table in the pyproject.toml file.